adam-p/yesterday-i-learned/auto/matrix/index.md

 Gasoline, Tank, and Exhaust
 ======================
 * Use unleaded gasoline, with an octane rating of 87+.
-* Toyota recommends use of gasolines that contain detergent additives to avoid build- up of engine deposits.
+* Toyota recommends use of gasolines that contain detergent additives (which is all gasoline in Canada) to avoid build- up of engine deposits.
 * Gasoline cannot contain more than 10% ethanol.
 It cannot contain methanol.
 * Your tank is 50L.

 Tires
 ======================
 * Your tire size is P205/55R16.
 * Your tires are supposed to be at 32 PSI.
-The spare, though, should go up to 60 PSI.
+The spare, however, should go up to 60 PSI.
 * Do not mix tire types (winter/all-season)
 * Do not mix tire sizes